WildRams/getcontrol/docs/documentation/mainform.rst

 In the **Phases info** tab, the application collects various information about all phases.
 If **OUT** and **SUM** files exist, the *errors*, *phase fraction*, *density*, *R-factors*, *site multiplicity*, etc., are extracted as well and properly shown, then there is a comprehensive overview of your refinement.
 The unit cell composition and site fractions are also calculated.

-The information for each phase is coloured based on the preselected pattern (see ``Pref ->`` :ref:`Colours/layout <Colours and layout>` tab).
-If it is too long, it can be folded on the phases or atoms level (click the small rectangles on the left side of the text).
+The information for each phase is coloured based on the preselected pattern (see :ref:`Pref->General <General setup>` setup tab).
+If it is too long, it can be folded at the phases or atom level (click the small rectangles on the left side of the text).

 .. figure:: ./img/phasesinfo.jpg
     :width: 80%